New Boat Service on Klong Phadung Krung Kasem

 It’s Better to Know

 The controller on the boat does not speak English if your destination is on the way, it is better to know the name in Thai, although I am sure that a passenger or someone will help you.
 If no passengers get off at a pier, the boat does not stop.
-In addition, it is preferable to signal from the pier to ask it to stop.
+In addition, if you use it on the way back, it is better to signal it to stop from the pier

 Service from 06:00 to 18:00